- Incorporate Now

 Texas LLC Forms and Filing

 In order to form a Texas LLC, you will need to file a Form 205 Certificate of Formation for a Limited Liability Company.
-You should also have a federal tax ID number.
-The Company Corporation can submit both of these Texas LLC filings on your behalf.
+You should also have a federal tax ID number. incorporate.com can submit both of these Texas LLC filings on your behalf.

 Texas LLC Taxes, Fees, and Other Costs

 The basic cost of filing for a Texas LLC certificate of formation is $300.
 This is a flat fee applied to everyone submitting the form.
-This is a one-time fee and The Company Corporation will include that as part of the price for the LLC formation package that you select.
+This is a one-time fee and incorporate.com will include that as part of the price for the LLC formation package that you select.
 Other services provided by the Texas Office of the Secretary of State may cost extra.
 For instance, if you wish to withdraw from a foreign organization, then you will need to pay a $15 fee to process the Certificate of Withdrawal of Registration.
-Contact The Company Corporation if you need assistance with these Texas LLC filing requirements.
+Contact incorporate.com if you need assistance with these Texas LLC filing requirements.

 You might also have to pay state, city, and county agencies for licenses and permits specific to your industry.
 These documents can differ significantly depending on the industry and the size of your organization.

 incorporate.com will help you with these steps so that you can avoid the headache of LLC formation and instead focus on running your business.